Juanjdurillo/intro_unix/processes/README.md

 # Signals

-Signals are the most basic interpocess communication form in UNIX.
-Singals are usually send to processes for indicating an envent has happened.
-In some context signals ar referred to as "software interrupts".
-The reason is that upon receiving a signal, a process jumps into executing a specific function for dealing with the signal.
-Once that function has been executed, the process keeps executiong the next instruction that would have executed if the signal would have not arrived.
+Signals are the most basic interprocess communication form in UNIX.
+Signals are usually sent to processes for indicating an event has happened.
+In some context, signals are referred to as "software interrupts".
+The reason is that upon receiving a signal, a process jumps into executing a specific function for dealing with the signal (therefore interrupting its current flow).
+Once that function has been executed, the process keeps executing the next instruction that would have executed if the signal would not have arrived.

 Signals can be sent from one process to another, from one process to itself, or from the kernel to a process.
 Examples of when signals are sent to a process are:

 * when the user types _cntrl+c_
 * after setting an alarm
-* aftera child process has finished
+* after a child process has finished
 * etc

 A process can send a signal to another process using the system call `kill()`.